 Nutritive sweeteners

 Nutritive sweeteners are based on different types of carbohydrates.
-Products that contain these sweeteners may be labelled as ‘carbohydrate modified’.
-The sweeteners provide a sweet taste, have less energy (kilojoule or calorie) than sugar but they are not kilojoule/calorie free.
+Food and drink products that contain these sweeteners may be labelled as 'carbohydrate modified'.

-The most commonly found nutritive sweeteners in food and drinks are:
+The most common nutritive sweeteners found in food and drinks are:

 Name Code number Comments